arkapravaroy784/image-super-resolution-app/README.md

 - JPG / JPEG

 ### Interactive Testing
-You can test all endpoints directly in the browser without writing any code by visiting:
+You can test all endpoints directly in the browser without writing any code by visiting: (⚠️Might take upto 1.5 Minutes for cold start)

 ```
 https://image-super-resolution-app.onrender.com/docs